unstoppablecarl/downsync/src/markdown/downsync-rules.md

 | Urban        |          | Yes         |
 | Rough Ground | -2"      |             |

+A Unit/Ping is considered in Area Terrain if any part of its base overlaps or touches the edge of the Area Terrain.

+### Area Terrain Movement Penalties

+If any part of a Unit/Ping's movement crosses slowing Area Terrain it suffers -2" of movement.
+A movement crossing multiple pieces of Area Terrain does not increase this penalty.

+If the -2" movement penalty would prevent a Unit from reaching the edge of Area Terrain, it may move close enough to touch the edge of the area terrain without a -2" penalty.

+*For example: If a Unit with SPD 6 is 5" away from the edge of Terrain template it may move 5" and end its movement touching the edge of the Area Terrain and is considered in that Area Terrain.*

+A Unit/Ping beginning its movement touching the edge of Area Terrain is considered to have crossed the Area Terrain and will suffer its movement effects even if moving away from the Area Terrain.

 ### Concealing Area Terrain And LOS

 <div class="row">